East Dundry: Hydraulic rams

 The farmhouses North Hill Farm and Walnut Farm were built in the late 19th century on the hamlet's higher and flatter land – more suitable than the steeper land of the original farms, such as Spring Farm and the farm that was at the current North Hill Cottage with its large flattish walled-garden that was its farm yard.
 These two higher farms installed separate hydraulic rams in the late 1800s and were served by them until the late 1950s.
-The farms needed ample water for their dairy herds prosperously supplying milk to Bristol by horse and cart.
+The farms needed ample water for their dairy herds to prosperously supply milk to Bristol by horse and cart.